Shreeramghimire/Salmon-Statistics/first_part.md

 ### The One-Liner to Memorize

 > *"The Log-Normal distribution is the 'Multiplicative Normal.'
-If we take the logarithm of a Log-Normal variable, it magically turns into a perfect bell curve—which is exactly why we log-transform skewed data before running a t-test."*
+If we take the logarithm of a Log-Normal variable, it magically turns into a perfect bell curve, which is exactly why we log-transform skewed data before running a t-test."*

 ## Kernel Density Estimation (KDE)